A primer on the fun, flying ‘P’

 Best talk to Bud Williams, they said, sharing his number.
 “He’s a pigeon expert.”

 “The pigeon must have been chased by a hawk or something and lost its way home,” said a booming voice, that of Bud who has raised pigeons since his youth.
 Put it in a box, he said.

 The bird spent the day on a soft towel in a box in my powder bathroom.
 It slept.
 And pooped.
 (I gifted the bird the towel.)
 My cat spent the day sniffing at the door, pondering sauces best served with pigeon.

 Bud eventually arrived and turned the bird upside down, announcing its gender: male.
-The “AU” on the bird’s band stands for American Racing Pigeon Union, he explained. (that same union that discovered the counterfeit tag on President-elect pigeon, Joe).
+The “AU” on the bird’s band stands for American Racing Pigeon Union, he explained (that same union that discovered the counterfeit tag on President pigeon Joe).
 Bud is a member of the union’s board of directors.

-Contrast that to Joe the Pigeon of last week’s fame.
-Joe is a Turkish Tumbler, a breed raised to perform tricks in the air, determined a pigeon rescue group there.
+Contrast that to Joe the Pigeon of last month’s fame.
+Joe is a Turkish Tumbler, a breed raised to perform tricks in the air, a pigeon-rescue group in Australia determined.
 Like a show bird.